 Panel sessions will run for two hours and will be attended by all delegates.
 Panel sessions will have up to four panellists, each of whom will deliver a presentation, engage in open conversation with fellow panellists, and participate in Q&A with delegates.

 The Lepak is a world café style session that will encourage and facilitate conversation between small groups of up to 10 delegates.
 The session will run for 1.5 hours and will be divided into three 20-minute sections during which table hosts will guide conversation around a specific question (which will be provided).
 These will be followed by a round up, during which delegates will share key findings and perspectives.

-Each Long Table session will include three provocateurs, who will open the session by sharing their perspective on the key issues and play an ongoing active role in discussions.
+Each Long Table session will include up to four provocateurs, who will open the session by sharing their perspective on the key issues and play an ongoing active role in discussions.
 Long Table sessions will run for 1.5 hours in parallel with other sessions.
 At any given time, there may be up to 12 people seated at the table and actively engaging in conversation.
 In the first 15 minutes of the session, provocateurs will each share their perspective, before the facilitator opens conversation to the group.
 The facilitator and provocateurs will stay seated at the table throughout the session; all other delegates are welcome to join the table when they wish to contribute to discussion.

 The participatory workshops will use creativity to explore how we can craft our futures.
 Each workshop will be led by a creative practitioner with a unique perspective on the theme Mobile Minds: Culture, Knowledge and Change.
 Workshops will have strictly limited places.
 Full information will be sent to registered delegates before the Summit.